The Leader’s Guide to Improving Company Culture

 2. Promote celebrations and events

 We all enjoy celebrating with our teams.
-Whether itโ€™s a lucrative new partnership or a huge win at an awards night, there might just be a celebratory event on your horizon.
+Whether it’s a new partnership or a huge win at an awards night, there might just be a celebratory event on your horizon.
 These moments are perfect for sharing on social media.
-They show prospective employees that you reward and recognise your staff and sneakily promote whatever it is you are celebrating.
+They show prospective employees that you reward and recognise your staff, plus give you an opportunity to promote whatever it is you are celebrating.

 3. Introduce your employees and highlight what makes your company unique

 Does your company have a flexible work policy?
-Have you followed in Netflix and Virginโ€™s footsteps and implemented an unlimited vacation policy?
 Do you have a system of pursuing and tracking targets that are a little quirky and different from the norm?

 Think about everything that makes your company unique (and beloved by staff) and then communicate this on social media.